GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 % See the DEA Tech Alerts and Changelog documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

+% How to update the 'DEA System Status':
+% Change the 'class' to either: tip / caution / danger
+% Default content: All DEA systems are working as expected.
+There are no outstanding incidents or errors to report.

 :::{admonition} DEA System Status
 :class: caution
-% Change the 'class' to either: tip / caution / danger

 * Performance issues with DEA Explorer and STAC API.
 See below.
 * Terra-derived DEA Hotspots are unavailable.
 See below.

-% All DEA systems are working as expected.
-There are no outstanding incidents or errors to report.
 :::

 ## 2024-05-13: Terra-derived DEA Hotspots are unavailable